It is possible to automate user interfaces using the Squish API from existing Python scripts using a special Python module called squishtest.

 A simple Python script using squishtest might look like this:

-The above example test script and others like it can be executed with a plain Python interpreter, as long as the environment is configured correctly.
+The above example test script can be executed with a plain Python interpreter, as long as the environment is configured correctly for finding the squishtest module, its shared library dependencies and a few other items, as shown below:

 - Using Squish Functions in Python Modules/Packages (Squish Manual)